kainino0x/cis565-2015-webgl-deferred-shading/README.md

 **Ask on the mailing list for any clarifications.**

-In this project, you are given the following code:
+In this project, you are given code for:

+* Loading OBJ files and textures
-* a
+* Camera control
+* Partial implementation of deferred shading

 You will need to implement the following features:

+* Blinn-Phong shading (diffuse + specular)
+* One of the following effects:
+  * Bloom [1]
+  * Toon shading (with ramp shading + edge detection for outlines)
+* Screen-space ambient occlusion [2]
-* a
+* Optimized g-buffer format
+  * e.g. pack values together, quantize values, use 2-component normals, etc.
+  * For credit, you must compare the performance of each permutation you test while optimizing in a simple table.

-You are also required to implement at least X "points" worth in extra features.
+You must do at least **8 points** worth of extra features.
-(point values are given in parentheses):

-* a
+**INSTRUCTOR TODO:** review point values

+* (5pts) The effect you didn't choose above
+* (5pts) Motion blur [3]
+* (3pts) Two-pass Gaussian blur using separable convolution (using a second postprocess render pass) to improve bloom performance
+* (5pts) Tile-based deferred shading with detailed performance comparison
+* (3pts) Scissor test optimization: when accumulating shading from each point light source, only render in a rectangle around the light (must be correct).
+* Compare performance to normal forward-rendering with no optimizations and
+  with:
+  * (3pts) Coarse back-to-front sorting of geometry for early-z
+    * (Of course) must render many objects per frame to test
+  * (2pts) Z-prepass for early-z

 This extra feature list is not comprehensive.
 If you have a particular idea that you would like to implement, please **contact us first** (preferably on the mailing list).

-**IMPORTANT:**
+**All togglable features should be switchable using the GUI panel.**

-For each feature (required or extra), please provide the following brief analysis:
+**IMPORTANT:** For each feature (required or extra), please provide the following brief analysis:

 * Concise overview write-up of the feature.
-* Performance impact of adding the feature (whether slower or faster).
+* Performance hit/improvement due to adding the feature.
 * If you did something to accelerate the feature, what did you do and why?
 * How might this feature be optimized beyond your current implementation?